‘The Legend Of The Blue Sea’ Episode 16 Spoilers: Which Major Character Will Die?

 Based on all the information shared in previous episodes of TLOTBS, Chi Hyun unwillingly joins Ma Dae Young in order to protect his mother, Kang Seo-Hee.

-According to The Legend Of The Blue Sea Episode 16speculations presented by Top Korean News, there is a chance that a major character dies during the episode and the top possibilities are Joon Jae, Mo Yoo-Ran, and Shim Cheong.
+According to The Legend Of The Blue Sea Episode 16 speculations presented by Top Korean News, there is a chance that a major character dies during the episode and the top possibilities are Joon Jae, Mo Yoo-Ran, and Shim Cheong.

 Speculations indicate that one of the three characters is bound to get into a road accident during the reunion scene where either Mo Yoo-Ran gets hit by a car or Joon Jae sacrifices himself to save her.